 Based on The Amalgamated Sugar Company LLC's current projections, Valhi currently expects that distributions received from the LLC in 1999, which are dependent in part upon the future operations of the LLC, will approximate its debt service requirements under its \$250 million loans from Snake River.
 Certain covenants contained in Snake River Sugar Company's third-party senior debt limit the amount of debt service payments (principal and interest) which Snake River is permitted to remit to Valhi under Valhi's \$80 million loan to Snake River, and such loan is subordinated to Snake River's third-party senior debt.
-Due to these covenants, Snake River has not made any principal or interest payments on the \$80 million loan in 1998 or to-date in 1999 other than payment of the accrued and unpaid interest owed as of December 31, 1997 (\$3 million).
-The Company does not currently expect that Snake River will remit a significant amount of principal or interest during 1999.
-However, such noncollection is not expected to have a material adverse effect on the Company's liquidity, and the Company believes both the accrued and unpaid interest as well as the \$80 million principal amount outstanding at June 30, 1999 will ultimately be collected.
+Due to these covenants, Snake River has not made any principal or interest payments on the \$80 million loan in 1998 or to-date in 1999 other than payment of the accrued and unpaid interest owed as of December 31, 1997 (\$3 million) paid in December 1998 and \$3.6 million of accrued and unpaid interest from 1998 paid in \$3.6 million of 1998 unpaid interest in the fourth quarter of 1999.
+Assuming the additional \$3.6 million is paid in the fourth quarter, Snake River's aggregate accrued and unpaid interest would be approximately \$12 million at December 31, 1999.
+The Company believes both such accrued and unpaid interest as well as the \$80 million principal amount outstanding at September 30, 1999, will ultimately be collected.